 If they don't, and your federal criminal defense attorney can defend you and show that you're innocent, you're not going to lose your medical license.
 The medical board is entitled to have a hearing, but the same defense that would be used to defend you in a criminal case can be used to defend you at the medical board level.
 If you're innocent, you're innocent at both the criminal and administrative levels.

-I often work hand-in-hand with my clients and the administrative attorney who is defending them at the medical board level.
+I often work closely with my clients and the administrative attorney who represents them at the medical board level.
 I share information and evidence with them.

 If the doctor indicates that they're innocent, we'll set about proving that to the jury at the federal criminal level.
 I will also assist in the medical board investigation and at the hearing that will be held at that level.

-On the other hand, if they have proof that you did something criminal and you're criminally convicted, that conviction is going to impact your medical license.
-Either the federal judge or medical board will impose restrictions on your medical license after the conviction.
+On the other hand, if they have proof that you did something criminal and you're criminally convicted, that conviction will impact your medical license.
+Either the federal judge or the medical board will impose restrictions on your medical license after the conviction.

 Related Content: